 India and Pakistan have fought no fewer than four full-on wars since the two nations came into being in 1947.
 Where the 1971 war stands out from the others is that it had nothing (directly, at least) to do with the disputed region of Kashmir.
-In fact, the 1971 Indo-Pakistani War was really the final phase of another conflict, the Bangladesh Liberation War.
-That war, if you don’t already know, is the reason why Bangladesh is Bangladesh, and not “East Pakistan.”
+In fact, the 1971 Indo-Pakistani War was really the final phase of a bigger conflict, the Bangladesh Liberation War.
+That war, if you don’t already know, is the reason why the nation of Bangladesh is not still the province of “East Pakistan.”
 Both wars came to their end on this date in 1971.

 The Bangladesh Liberation War had its beginnings in…well, in the formation of Pakistan in the first place.
-Apart from religion, there was really no justifiable reason that yours truly can figure out for trying to mash Pakistan and Bangladesh together into one state.
-The two places are completely separated by culture, language, history, and geography, to name just a few things.
-The only thing apart from Islam that united them was the desire of Indian Muslim leaders to create a nation that was closer to population parity with India than either Pakistan or Bangladesh were individually.
-As it turns out, that’s not really a solid basis for national unity.
+Apart from religion, there was really no justifiable reason that yours truly can figure out for trying to create a single state out of modern Pakistan and modern Bangladesh.
+The two nations are completely separated by culture, language, history, and geography, to name just a few things.
+The only thing apart from Islam that united them was the desire of Indian Muslim leaders to create a nation that was closer to population parity with majority Hindu India than either Pakistan or Bangladesh were individually.
+That’s no basis for national unity.

-Any chance for a harmonious united Pakistan went out the window shortly after it was founded, when the Speaker of Pakistan’s National Assembly, Muhammad Ali Jinnah, declared that Urdu would be the new nation’s only official language (apart from English, which had official status owing to the British Empire days).
+Any chance for a harmonious united Pakistan went out the window shortly after the nation was founded, when the Speaker of Pakistan’s National Assembly, Muhammad Ali Jinnah, declared that Urdu would be the only the new nation’s only official language (apart from English, which had official status owing to the British Empire days).
 That was swell for all the Urdu speakers, but it kind of sucked if you happened to be a Bengali speaker, and at the time the population of East Pakistan was actually greater than the population of West Pakistan (today Pakistan’s population is somewhat larger than Bangladesh’s), so Bengali speakers were actually the majority.
 On February 21, 1952, known as “Language Martyrs’ Day” in Bangladesh, a number of Bengali students were killed by Pakistani security forces while protesting for Bengali to be made co-equal with Urdu.
-You could argue that these were the first shots fired in the war, even though it took ~19 years for the subsequent shots to be fired.
-Bengali eventually was given official status in Pakistan, but getting there caused some irreversible damage to the national fabric.
+You could argue that these were the first shots fired in the Bangladesh Liberation War.

 Language policy wasn’t the only area where West Pakistan exerted its will over East Pakistan.
 A look at Pakistan’s budget from 1950-1970 shows that only around 40% was spent in the east.
 The political system was gamed to favor West Pakistan despite the slight population edge in East Pakistan.
-The vast majority of military spending benefited West Pakistan, and so East Pakistanis were in relatively constant fear of an Indian invasion that they simply wouldn’t have been able to repel.
+The vast majority of military spending benefited West Pakistan; East Pakistanis were in relatively constant fear of an Indian invasion that they simply wouldn’t have been able to defend against.
 Essentially, West Pakistan treated East Pakistan like its very own colony.
 Really the only surprising thing about the war is that it took so long before it finally began.

-Two 1970 events brought things to a head.
-First, in November, a massive category 3 tropical cyclone struck all of the Bengal region.
+There were two acute causes of the war that both took place in 1970.
+First, in November, a massive category 3 tropical cyclone struck Bengal (the western half of which was, and is, part of India).
 Somewhere between 300,000 and 500,000 people died and the storm caused almost $87 million in damage (over $540,000,000 in 2015 dollars).
 It remains the deadliest tropical cyclone in recorded history, and was (along with the war) one of the motivations for the famous George Harrison and Ravi Shankar-organized “Concert for Bangladesh,” held in August 1971.
-Pakistan, at the time, was ruled by a military junta led by West Pakistani General Yahya Khan (d.
+Pakistan, at the time, was being ruled by a military junta led by West Pakistani General Yahya Khan (d.
 1980), who managed to make the death toll worse by completely botching the relief and recovery effort.
 This was probably just plain incompetence, but for Bengalis who had been getting the short end of the stick from West Pakistan for more than two decades, the response just confirmed that East Pakistan wasn’t getting a fair shake.

 The decisive blow came, as you no doubt guessed from the opening paragraph, from India, which entered the war (or, depending on your perspective, started another war) on December 3.
 Technically they were brought into the war, after the Pakistani air force pre-emptively struck 11 Indian air bases, but in reality India was already arming and training the Mukti Bahini and was on the verge of directly intervening anyway.
 Aside from the general enmity that existed between India and Pakistan, mostly over Kashmir, India was planning to intervene because Indian Prime Minister Indira Gandhi’s (d.
 1984) government had determined that it would be cheaper to get involved in the war directly than to continue absorbing the millions of refugees that Pakistani atrocities were sending over the border.

-Bangladesh was now independent, although it took almost three years before it finally gained universal recognition (including from Pakistan) and was admitted to the UN (China, Pakistan’s close ally, had vetoed Bangladesh’s previous bids for admittance).
+Bangladesh was now independent in fact as well as on paper, although it took almost three years before it finally gained universal recognition (including from Pakistan) and was admitted to the UN (China, Pakistan’s close ally, had vetoed Bangladesh’s previous bids for admittance).
 Sheikh Mujibur Rahman became Bangladesh’s first president on January 12, 1972, and later served as its prime minister.
-His counterpart, Yahya Khan, didn’t fare so well–protests against his failure broke out all over Pakistan, and he handed the presidency over to Bhutto on December 20.
+His counterpart, Yahya Khan, didn’t fare so well; protests against his failure broke out all over Pakistan, and he handed the presidency over to Bhutto on December 20.
 Bhutto, who later contended that the whole affair was simply a “tragic civil war” that the terrible Indians had to go and blow all out of proportion, ordered work to begin on a covert Pakistani nuclear weapons program, thinking that a Pakistani nuke would give it a pretty strong deterrent against future Indian military action.
 Pakistani intelligence services, meanwhile, began supporting jihadi groups in Kashmir and Afghanistan, thinking that if push ever came to shove these would be valuable forces to bring to bear against the Indian army.
-I think we can all agree that this plan has worked out really well for everybody.
+I think we can all agree, that plan has worked out really well for everybody.